wrkstrm/configs/README.md

 This guide explains the required environment variables for working with wrkstrm packages and tools.
 This guide is specifically for M class Macs.

+> **Codex harness reminder**
+>
+> The checked-in Codex CLI harness is a generic profile.
+New contributors must
+> run through the setup steps below and intentionally opt into repo-specific
+> behaviors (agents, timers, logging).
+Do not assume the harness auto-detects
+> todo3 conventions; wire them in explicitly during onboarding.

 ## Installation

 ### Prerequisites